unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/markdown.rst

 Markdown
 ========

 The lemma files for en_ugl are defined in Markdown format.
 This format/language is a convenient means to specify the desired format of the **visual output** for the project.
 When you select a lemma file on the DCS web you will see this visual form, though the final, published, visual form may be slightly different.
 When editing a file, you will be working in the Markdown language environment.
 This document will endeavor to specify the required Markdown format and content of each lemma file to achieve the project-desired output, consistently across all lemmas for all editors.
 Markdown is blank line sensitive which means that data within a marker can be entered on multiple consecutive lines and will be merged together from a syntax checking and the visual output perspective.
 A blank line must be entered between data lines to have that data treated as separate from a syntax checking and the visual output perspective.
 Markdown also provides a way to add emphasis to data that is entered.
 Text that is enclosed within a single “*” or a single “_” will be italicized.
 Text that is enclosed within double “*” or double “_” will be displayed bold.
 These can be combined to achieve both forms of emphasis.
-The following example will be displayed as below:
+The following example will be displayed as below.

 ..
   Comments below were added by Dave Statezni in an attempt to formally document each of the syntax requirements